reysmerwvr/laravel-spanish-docs/csrf.md

     class VerifyCsrfToken extends Middleware
     {
         /**
-         * URIs que deberían ser excluidas de la verificación CSRF.
+         * The URIs that should be excluded from CSRF verification.
          *
          * @var array
          */